ErenYeager29/AD-CRTeamer/depth/AMSI.md

 ```
 You typed:     'AmsiUtils'
-                    â†“
+                    ↓
 PowerShell sent the string to AmsiScanBuffer
-                    â†“
+                    ↓
 Defender's AMSI provider checked its signatures
-                    â†“
+                    ↓
-Found match for: "AmsiUtils" â†’ AMSI_RESULT_DETECTED
+Found match for: "AmsiUtils" → AMSI_RESULT_DETECTED
-                    â†“
+                    ↓
 PowerShell was blocked before the string even printed
 ```

 Note: the string is not malicious by itself.
 Defender signatures it because it appears in essentially every AMSI bypass script.
-It is used as a canary â€” if `'AmsiUtils'` prints without error, AMSI is bypassed.
+It is used as a canary — if `'AmsiUtils'` prints without error, AMSI is bypassed.

 ### Step 5: Set up your HTTP server on Kali